FAQ

 Will you exhibit your work in my area?

-Viewing my embroidered pieces is a completely different experience than seeing them online or in printed form.
-Therefore, I would like to create more opportunities for the public to see them “in person”.
+Seeing my embroidered pieces in person is a completely different experience than seeing them online or in printed form.
+Therefore, I would like to create more opportunities for the public to view them “in person”.
 This requires invitations directly from venues.
 You can help by encouraging your local museum to show my work.
 A national tour of the original illustrations from my new picture book, My Bed: Enchanting Ways to Fall Asleep around the World is underway.
-The exhibition, “Salley Mavor: Bedtime Stitches” is booked at 11 museums through 2024.
-Inquiries from museum directors and curators are welcome.
-Please contact me (Salley at weefolkstudio.com) for information about hosting the exhibit.
+The exhibition, “Salley Mavor: Bedtime Stitches” began in 2020 and is booked into 2027 at museums across the country.
+Inquiries from museum directors and curators about showing my work are welcome.
+For information about hosting Bedtime Stitches or other exhibitions, please contact me via the from below.
 See my exhibition schedule here.

 Is your studio open to the public?